Delgaydo/Capstone-Summer-2026/README.md

 #### 1.2 Problem Statement
+Mathematics achievement in Florida high schools continues to be an important issue in education, especially regarding student performance on the Algebra 1 End-of-Course (EOC) exam.
+The Algebra 1 EOC is a high-stakes test that is required for high school graduation and is often used to measure student readiness for higher-level mathematics courses.
+Previous studies have shown that factors such as socioeconomic status, ethnicity, attendance, family background, and school characteristics can influence mathematics achievement.
+However, many of these studies use traditional regression methods that mainly focus on average student performance and may overlook differences between low-performing and high-performing students.

+In addition, while researchers have studied Florida Algebra 1 EOC achievement and used Quantile Regression in educational research separately, limited research has combined both areas together.
+This creates a gap in the literature because demographic, socioeconomic, and school-level factors may affect students differently depending on their achievement level.
+Without understanding these differences, schools and policymakers may have difficulty developing effective intervention strategies to improve mathematics achievement for all students.

+Therefore, the purpose of this study is to use Quantile Regression to examine how demographic, socioeconomic, and school-level predictors influence Algebra 1 EOC achievement across different performance levels among Florida high school students.

 #### 1.3 Purpose of the Study
 #### 1.4 Research Questions
 #### 1.5 Significance of the Study